dannyjokeefe/Just-some-data-quotes/README.md

 "Analytics is the compass, not the map."

-📢 Contribute!
-Have a favorite quote?
-Found a phrase that gets your team laughing?
-Open a PR or an issue and help us grow this collection!

 Stay curious, keep analyzing, and remember: there’s a story behind every number.

 “Data is a tool for enhancing intuition.”